-Transform your next gathering into an unforgettable murder mystery party.
+Transform your next gathering into a memorable murder mystery party.
 Here's how to do it:

 Hosting a murder mystery party is all about preparation and creativity.
-Whether you're using AI tools or sticking to traditional methods, these tips will ensure your event is a hit.
+Whether you're using AI tools or sticking to traditional methods, these tips can help support a well-run event.
 Ready to start planning?
 Let's dive into the details.

 Choosing the right theme is the backbone of a great murder mystery party.
 It sets the tone, inspires your planning, and gets your guests excited.
 The theme will shape everything - decorations, costumes, and even the storyline.